fongc123/notes/Kubernetes/Scheduler.md

 - `preferredDuringSchedulingIgnoredDuringExecution`: affinity rules preferred when *first* scheduled but ignored while running
 - `requiredDuringSchedulingRequiredDuringExecution`: affinity rules required when *first* scheduled *and* while running

+> [!INFO]
+> Node selectors and node affinities only control where certain **pods** can be scheduled on. **Other nodes can still be assigned to labeled pods which may be taking up resources allocated for the pods with node affinity.**

 These types will determine scheduling behaviour when a suitable node was not found.

+A possible summarization could be: taints and tolerations specify **blacklisted nodes**, while node selectors and node affinities specify **whitelisted nodes**.
+Generally, a combination of taints, tolerations, and node affinities are used together to accomplish a desired scheduling configuration.